paramireze/paramireze.github.io/_posts/2019-01-27-hanging-with-the-cuz.markdown

 ## Conclusion

 I found my visit to Tampa to be an amazing experience of spending time and discovering new things.
-There is a large military presence here which brings me a bit back to my early 20's.
+There is a large military presence here which was my career in my early to mid 20's.
-Also, I was able to meet my cousin for the first time in 30 years.
+I got to reunite with my other cousin who I hadn't seen in 30 years.

 ![Selfie]({{ '/assets/images/2019/jan/tampa_selfie.jpg' }})